 • What would help make things easier for you?

-Once a Carer's Assessment has been completed and you are happy with the assessment a support plan is then completed and sent to SMBC for budgetary approval.
+Once a Carer's Assessment has been completed and you are happy with the assessment a Support Plan may then be required and sent to Sefton Council Adult Social Care for budgetary approval.
 The Support Plan will demonstrate such things as:

 • Training for carers, such as safely lifting, managing medication and dealing with different types of behaviours.

-• Specific Services commissioned from SMBC to support carers.
+• Specific services commissioned from Sefton Council Adult Social Care to support carers.